Dvboi/Movie-review-Sentiment-Analysis/README.md

+ **Note-** The project wasn't deployed on Heroku because it's size (because of the model size) exceeded their platform's slug size of 300mb.
+Other cloud Platforms needed Credit-Card.
+Thus, it's best to run the model locally.

 So,this was my first end-to-end model,hope you liked it!.
  Want to connect?
 Here's my:

  [![badge](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/devansh-verma-609218148/).

 ### Happy Learning!!!